Merritt Chase is a landscape architecture firm dedicated to creating public spaces that connect people, culture, and ecology across Middle America.

 Chris Merritt, PLA, ASLA

-Chris is a landscape architect and founding Principal of Merritt Chase.
-His work focuses on the design of culturally significant public spaces in complex social, ecological, and infrastructural contexts.
-His previous project experiences with Sasaki range from urban design master plans to detailed site designs.
-His clients include public agencies, communities, institutions, and private developers.
+Chris Merritt is a landscape architect and Founding Principal of Merritt Chase.
+Based in Indianapolis, Indiana, Chris leads Merritt Chase with a focus on the design of culturally significant public landscapes in Middle America.
+His work includes urban design master plans and detailed site plans for public agencies, community organizations, and institutions.
+Chris is a graduate of Harvard’s Graduate School of Design and Purdue University.
 Chris has received recognition for his work with awards from the Urban Land Institute, the American Society of Landscape Architects, the American Institute of Architects, and the Harvard Graduate School of Design.
-Chris is a graduate of the Harvard Graduate School of Design and Purdue University.
+Chris is active in the local Indianapolis design community as a designer, advisor, and curator.
 He currently serves on the Curatorial Advisory Committee for Exhibit Columbus.

 Nina Chase, PLA, ASLA

-Nina is a founding Principal of Merritt Chase.
-As a registered landscape architect, Nina works to position public spaces as the foundational building blocks of communities.
-Born and raised in West Virginia, Nina is a graduate of the Harvard Graduate School of Design and West Virginia University.
-She is formerly an Associate at Sasaki and the Senior Project Manager at Riverlife.
-Nina’s work has received national recognition from the American Society of Landscape Architects, the Landscape Architecture Foundation, and the Architectural League of New York.
-Nina's professional experience is additionally informed by a commitment to the design community through teaching, writing, and volunteering.
-Nina frequently lectures and serves as a design critic nationally and internationally.
+Nina Chase is a landscape architect and Founding Principal of Merritt Chase.
+She is committed to creating public spaces across Middle America.
+Born and raised in West Virginia, Nina graduated from West Virginia University and Harvard’s Graduate School of Design and spent her early career in Boston designing and planning notable public parks and open spaces.
+Today, Nina leads Merritt Chase’s urban work, planning and designing public parks, plazas, waterfronts, and cultural districts.
+Nina is dedicated to the design community through teaching, writing, and advocacy.
+She frequently lectures and serves as a design critic nationally and internationally.
 Nina is formerly an adjunct faculty member at Carnegie Mellon's School of Architecture and an emeritus board member of the Landscape Architecture Foundation.
-Nina is currently the Co-Chair of the Harvard Graduate School of Design Alumni Council and a member of the Lawrenceville Corporation Board.
+Nina is currently the Co-Chair of the Harvard Graduate School of Design Alumni Council and a member of the Harvard Alumni Association Board.

 Alex Kelley, PLA